Skip to content

 A "Liberal Studies" Education is normally understood as the general education (diploma elective) or breadth (degree elective) component of your program of study.
 Liberal Studies courses provide you with the opportunity to increase the awareness of yourself, the world you live in, and the environments in which you interact with others: in the home, at work or within social and cultural settings.
 They also form a significant part of Humber students’ certificate, diploma and/or degree experience.
 Through the combination of designated and free electives, students are able to explore different disciplines in the Arts and Humanities, Social Sciences, and Natural Sciences & Technology.

 It is the student's responsibility to ensure that the Liberal Studies components of their program are completed.
-Please either contact liberalstudies@humber.ca or come to the Liberal Studies department (A114 at the Lake or 5th floor of the LRC at the North) for clarification or further information about these requirements.
+Please either contact liberalstudies@humber.ca or come to the Liberal Studies department (Med Building, 3rd Floor at the Lake) for clarification or further information about these requirements.

-We have offices and program coordinators at both the (North LRC 5th Floor) and Lakeshore (A114) campuses
+We have offices and program coordinators at both the (North LRC 5th Floor) and Lakeshore (MED Building, 3rd Floor) campuses

 Chris Irwin, Acting Associate Dean